addyosmani/backbone-fundamentals/chapters/12-qunit.md

 ## Assertions

 QUnit supports a number of basic **assertions**, which are used in tests to verify that the result being returned by our code is what we expect.
 If an assertion fails, we know that a bug exists.
 Similar to Jasmine, QUnit can be used to easily test for regressions.
-Specifically, when a bug is found one can write an assertion to test the existence of the bug, write a patch and then commit both.
+Specifically, when a bug is found one can write an assertion to test the existence of the bug, write a patch, and then commit both.
 If subsequent changes to the code break the test you'll know what was responsible and be able to address it more easily.

 Some of the supported QUnit assertions we're going to look at first are: